sebastiansutter/techguides/pages/cipdemo/faststart_cip_lab.md

 7. Click `Back`.
 From the API Manager homescreen, use the menu on the left to navigate to `Develop`.
 8. On the APIs and Products screen click `Add` -> `Api`
 9. Select the `From Existing OpenAPI Service` radio button option.
 Click `Next`.
-10. Click the `browse` button to navigate to the `Tutorial_swagger.json` file on your file system you had saved previously.
+10. Click the `browse` button to navigate to the `AcmeMart` swagger file on your file system you had saved previously.
 11. Click `Next`
 12. Review the settings then click `Next` twice (do not activate the API yet).
 13. Review the summary to ensure the API was created properly, and then click the `Edit API` button.